 Our goal is to provide teachers with the tools and support they need to successfully and effectively teach each and every student in their classroom.

 Training Topics Include:

 - Differentiating Instruction

 - Skill Acquisition - Reinforcement Used The Right Way

 - Communication and Social Skills

 Shadow Teacher Services

-Objectives of the shadow teacher include:
+Objectives of the Shadow Teacher include:

-Outside of New York City
+Providing Services Outside of New York City